Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - A COUNTER Metric_Type.
 A user is denied access to a content item because the simultaneous-user limit for their institution’s license would be exceeded.
      -

-   * - Linking_ISSN
-     - A COUNTER report item identifier for the International Standard Serial Number that links together the ISSNs assigned to all instances of a serial publication (ISSN-L) in the format nnnn-nnn[nX] (JSON reports only).
-     -

    * - Log file analysis
      - A method of collecting usage data in which the web server records all of its transactions.
      -